I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-controlprintprocessor.md

 ## -remarks
 <p>Print processors are required to export a <b>ControlPrintProcessor</b> function.
 The spooler calls the function when an application calls the SetJob function, described in the Microsoft Windows SDK documentation.</p>

 <p>Based on the value received for <i>Command</i>, the function should either pause, resume, or cancel the current job.
-The <b>ControlPrintProcessor</b> function can be called asynchronously while the print processor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560724">PrintDocumentOnPrintProcessor</a> function is executing.
-Thus some sort of synchronization technique must be employed, such as setting an internally-defined event object to pause a job and resetting the event object when the job is resumed.
-The <b>ControlPrintProcessor</b> function can quickly return after setting or resetting the event object, and PrintDocumentOnPrintProcessor can wait for the event to be in the proper state.</p>

-<p>Print processors are required to export a <b>ControlPrintProcessor</b> function.
-The spooler calls the function when an application calls the SetJob function, described in the Microsoft Windows SDK documentation.</p>

-<p>Based on the value received for <i>Command</i>, the function should either pause, resume, or cancel the current job.
-The <b>ControlPrintProcessor</b> function can be called asynchronously while the print processor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560724">PrintDocumentOnPrintProcessor</a> function is executing.
+The <b>ControlPrintProcessor</b> function can be called asynchronously while the print processor's <a href="..\winsplp\nf-winsplp-printdocumentonprintprocessor.md">PrintDocumentOnPrintProcessor</a> function is executing.
 Thus some sort of synchronization technique must be employed, such as setting an internally-defined event object to pause a job and resetting the event object when the job is resumed.
 The <b>ControlPrintProcessor</b> function can quickly return after setting or resetting the event object, and PrintDocumentOnPrintProcessor can wait for the event to be in the proper state.</p>

 ## -requirements
 <table>